liferay/liferay-docs/devGuide/en/chapters/15-opensocial.markdown

 	![Figure 15.4: The subscriber portlet in action!](../../images/15-opensocial-24.png)

-6. Now select *Unsubscribe* in the subscriber.
+7. Now, select *Unsubscribe* in the subscriber.

-7. And click *Publish a random number*.
+8. Click *Publish a random number*.

 	As you would expect, the subscriber portlet no longer receives the random number.